ProgUn1corn/Qlourie_Astral_R/README.md

 - Front lip and rear diffuser react to ground clearance change
 - Two layer WRC style rear wing with winglet attached, 50mm higher than frontal projection and 40mm longer than rear bumper side projection
 - Rear wing endplate aerodynamics for better control when sliding
-- Total about 400kg of downforce at 200km/h
+- Total about 390kg of downforce at 200km/h, balance at around 47:53
 ![Astral_R](Docs/BRC/16.jpg)

 # Rally2 (Formerly R5)